ianrae/fieldcopy/README.md

 ### Features
  * automatically copy fields with matching field names.
- * specify fields to include or exclude
+ * specify fields to copy explicity using include or exclude.
- * define default values to use if source value is null
+ * define default values to use if source value is null.
  * converts most basic scalar values automatically
  * define custom converters

 ### Performance